Skip to content

 Format code

-• code block header: white text and indigo background
+• Code block headers: white text on indigo background

 Run code